 It’s been more than thirty years since Audi introduced the Quattro, and, that being a landmark, they want to celebrate by actually bringing the car back.
 Specifically, they want to sell the gorgeous concept car they showed off in 2010 to the general public.
 Yes, a concept car is actually hitting the streets for once, although as you may have guessed, it’ll be a limited edition.
+If this Audi looks a little too expensive, take a look at the 2014 Audi S6 review too.

 There are two things about this car that make it stand out from Audi’s “standard” Quattro, aside from the fact that it won’t look like it’s stuck in the 1980s.
 First, there’s the body.
 Built using Audi’s Space Frame technology, it’s almost entirely aluminum, with carbon fiber used at key points both because of how useful it is, and because it’s impossible to make a high-end car without carbon fiber these days, it’s practically a law.